 There are several circumstances where you may need to replace your old boiler.
 You could be attempting to reduce your energy bills, or it could just be that your boiler is tired and it is time for a new one.
+It could be worth getting in a boiler contractor to see if repairing it is a viable option.
 However, if your reason is the former rather than the latter, there could be cheaper options out there for you.
 One option is to install cavity loft insulation or loft insulation to ensure that less heat escapes from your home.
 Doing this will mean you spend less on your central heating and you will see a reduction on your energy bills.

 In the winter months, the cost of heating up your home represents about 60% of your energy bills.
 Based on a calculation of 25% gas usage, the Energy Saving Trust estimates that installing a new boiler will save the average household £300 on their energy bills, not taking into account the cost of installing a new boiler.